In a recent guest post for Spend Matters, Mert Erkan discusses Savings Targets and Budget Wars and how Procurement can help you win.

 Set out below are a few tips to achieve the desired savings by avoiding these pitfalls.
 They should also help to guard against a “silo mentality” when individual teams and business units try to deliver their “own” targets.

 1. A data-driven approach is key to identify ambitious targets and eliminate double counting

 Employing robust data analysis and technology to inform the top-down target setting decisions from the start can enable companies to set these important targets in a much shorter timescale.
 Then it is much easier to sense check the targets, clarify them and turn them into initiatives and plans across business units.

 Depending on the sector and scale of spend, on average companies can save 5% to 10% across their third-party costs.
 With third-party spend representing 40% to 80% of companies’ total revenue there is a significant opportunity to increase their profitability.
 At the same time, it is easy to see if the targets are inflated to an unachievable level.

 In-depth data analysis early on is critical to set achievable targets and avoid double counting across the business.
 On a recent global banking project, the team consolidated more than 1,000 single sourcing initiatives every week and reported the savings delivery progress to the board across multiple business units and countries.
 They did this to ensure that the forecast was correct, progress was monitored and any challenges / risks are tackled on time.
-In this specific case, without analytical capability it would not be feasible to deliver such a programme on time.
+In this specific case, without analytical capability it would not be feasible to deliver such a program on time.